Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 <img src="img/BeforeUs.png">
 </p>

-Smart contracts development was not widely used because it requires special skills and learning Solidity.
+Smart contracts development was not widespread because it required special skills and the knowledge of Solidity.

 # Fantom RBVM Task

-The task was to develop Register-Based Virtual Machine and a translator from LLVM IR to its assembler.
+The task was to develop Register-Based Virtual Machine and a translator from LLVM IR to its bytecode.

 # Solution